 Born in Moscow, Russia on June 9, 1672, Peter the Great was a Russian czar in the late 17th century who is best known for his extensive reforms in an attempt to establish Russia as a great nation.
 He created a strong navy, reorganized his army according to Western standards, secularized schools, administered greater control over the reactionary Orthodox Church, and introduced new administrative and territorial divisions of the country.

 Greatness, anyway, is a relative term, with a fairly broad scale.
 The realm in which a person achieves that greatness may itself be greater of lesser, and the achievement may be entirely accidental, or retrospective, or ephemeral.
-And, like beauty, like wandering lashes and stray dust particles, greatness is in the eye of the beholder.
+And, like beauty and ugliness, like wandering lashes and stray dust particles, greatness is in the eye of the beholder.

 So, for example, George Stephenson, the developer of the steam locomotive, born today in 1781.
 He didn't actually invent steam, and there were multiple mechanical uses of it before he built his engine, and he was far from alone in conducting the research... but still, an invention that transformed the world (equally for the worse as for the better).